Google Pay

 processPayment(paymentData);

-// show error in developer console for debugging
+// show error in the developer console for debugging

 console.error(err);